 Film photography as a discipline is now taught in college as an artistic novelty and motion pictures are now shot digitally and delivered to theaters on hard drives, not in film canisters.
 So even though no one uses film with sprockets anymore, the symbol endures in advertisements for photo-related products, in logos for wedding photographers, on stock photo websites, and on posters for film festivals.
 It ironically retains its power as a visual shorthand even though the company most synonymous with photography, Kodak, has become an historical footnote.

 Related to this subject, the same is true for the sound that a digital camera or smartphone camera makes.
 The click-clack sound imitates the sound of a film camera’s shutter release, and the click-spin was the sound of an SLR camera’s autowinder, both sounds now artifacts of an analog age.
 But the familiar sound endures — it is what I would call an aural affectation and would argue that had the camera been invented today, its sound would no doubt be a simple beep or ping.
+If you ask someone today why the camera actuation sounds as it does, most would not know.

 One final and more esoteric symbol from the past that remains in use today is the cigar store Indian or wooden Indian.
 As with many symbols from the past, the cigar store Indian was used as an advertisement because of the general illiteracy of the populace.
 Early store owners used descriptive emblems or figures to advertise their shops’ wares; for example, barber poles advertise barber shops, mortar and pestle advertised apothecaries and the three gold balls represent pawn shops.
 American Indians and tobacco had always been associated because American Indians introduced tobacco to European settlers, and the depiction of native people on smoke-shop signs was almost inevitable.
 As early as the 17th century, European tobacconists used figures of American Indians to advertise their shops.